Cogniac/cogniac-sdk-csharp/README.md

 # Utility: CogUpload.exe

+Depends on all the "Release" DLLs output from the 'CogniacCSharpSDK' project.

 	Usage: CogUpload [-OPTION1 [ARG1]] [-OPTION2 [ARG1] [ARG2] [ARG3] ...] [-OPTION3 [ARG1]] ...

 	   * All options starts with '-' followed by a space after the option.